-The New Porter Bayou Drainage District (SDD) conducts annual maintenance primarily in the waterway and floodway of Porter Bayou.
-Alligator weed is selectively managed against to promote the re-growth of native marginal wetland plants such as smartweed.
-While the floodway is primarily dominated by a cypress/tupelo canopy, the NPBDD manages the understory vegetation for desirable herbaceous wetland plants, which provides significant improvements to water quality in the watershed.
+The NPBDD conducts annual maintenance primarily in the waterway and floodway of Porter Bayou.
+Alligator weed is selectively managed against to promote the re-growth of native wetland plants.
+While the floodway is primarily dominated by a cypress/tupelo tree canopy, the NPBDD manages the understory vegetation for desirable herbaceous wetland plants, which provides significant improvements to water quality in the watershed.